macdarat/CS3012/biographyOfASoftwareEngineer.md

 # Biography of Yukihiro "Matz" Matsumoto, the creator of Ruby

-Yukihiro Matsumoto, commonly known as *Matz*, is a Japanese software engineer.
+Yukihiro Matsumoto, commonly known as *"Matz"*, is a Japanese software engineer.
 He was born on the 14th of April, 1965 in Osaka Prefecture.
 He is mostly known for creating the popular programming language Ruby.
 He is also responsible for creating Matz's Ruby Interpreter.
 He has also authored several books, mostly focussing on the Ruby language.
+He is a Mormon, and has a wife and four children. [source](https://www.mormon.org/matz)

 When Matz was young, he had a great interest in programming languages.
 He hoped to perhaps design one of his own someday.
 He studied computer science at Tsukuba University after he all ready begun programming in high school.
 Before university, his programming skills were entirely self taught.
 [Early life source.](http://www.japaninc.com/article.php?articleID=828)